 Are there any things I should know before entering the jungle?

 Not to say that we are superstitious, but there have been multiple verified reports of people entering the jungle and witnessing events that are either highly mystifying or mysterious.
-That said, the jungle is home to things that the naked eye usually doesn’t see – and should you happen across such a sight, just keep to yourself and ignore it (at least until you get out of the jungle).
+That said, the belief here is that the jungle is home to things that the naked eye usually can’t see – and should you happen across such a sight, just keep to yourself and ignore it (at least until you get out of the jungle).

 What common courtesies are local to Brunei?